jacksonllee/iso639/README.md

 Only exact matching is done (there's no fuzzy string matching of any sort).
 As soon as a match is found, `Language.match` returns a `Language` instance.
-If there isn't a match, `None` is returned.
+If there isn't a match, a `LanguageNotFoundError` is raised.

 ### `Language` is a dataclass